-The Market for Hemp and Cannabis Extracts Continues to Grow
+The Market for Hemp Extracts Continues to Grow

-The market fundamentals for the hemp and cannabis industry are spectacular.
+The market fundamentals for the hemp industry is spectacular.
 The Brightfield Group, a leading industry analyst organization, recently reported that the market for hemp and CBD alone could hit $22 billion by 2020.

 Due to federal regulation, thousands of small-business owners have been encouraged to enter their local markets without the threat of a major national competitor.

 A popular point of entry into the hemp market is through extracts, especially oils.
 Hemp oil, which is high in CBD oil, which has a high concentration of delta 9, are both produced by running the plant material through a botanical extraction process.